-Against a Wasatch mountain backdrop, whose peaks host many of Utah’s most popular ski resorts, sits Ogden.
-It’s a thirty minute drive north of Salt Lake City and home to Zu Audio; of one of the USA’s more leftfield hifi companies.
+Against a Wasatch mountain backdrop, whose peaks host many of Utah’s most popular ski resorts, sits the city of Ogden.
+It’s a thirty-minute drive north of Salt Lake City and home to Zu Audio; one of the USA’s more leftfield hi-fi companies.

 I’m no stranger to Zu’s Ogden HQ.
 In 2013, the (now discontinued) Union loudspeaker’s journey from factory floor to Sydney Audio Club was detailed here and last year’s pre-CES visit to their industrial park facility featured in my coverage of the Zu Mobius-modified Sennheiser 280 Pro (here).
 Casey’s wife Stefanie takes exclusive care of Zu Audio’s cable production.
 In a further nod to diversification, Zu’s modified Denon DL103/R phono cartridges purportedly offer a higher performance/$ quotient than the originals’.